lycronaldo/sjtu-courses/2020fall/AcademicWriting.md

 As we know, a good topic is half the success of the paper.
 From my perspective, here are some things we should do when choosing research topics in Software Engineering.

 **Look and think of ideas.** Search for ideas in paper or on websites related to the ideas generated.
-For example if we are thought about learning Artifical Intelligence, we could browse through sites discuss Deep Learning or Machine Learning.
+For example if we are thought about learning Artificial Intelligence, we could browse through sites discuss Deep Learning or Machine Learning.
 As we read through these sites, we will begin to form several topics based on these ideas we already have.
 When we have some little ideas, we can read some classic review papers in related fields.
 The review papers can help us understand the development status of the topic we choose, and also can help us generate some great ideas.

 **Avoid over used topics. ** Be aware of overused ideas when deciding a topic.
 Some topics has been written on some many times, we may wish to avoid such topics unless we have a unique approach to the topic.